 - Don’t make the accidents a big deal.
 Let it go!

-We want to reinforce positive actions and ignore the accidents.
+We want to reinforce positive actions and ignore the accidents during potty training.
 Toddlers are sensitive and making a big deal about accidents can backfire!
+Build their confidence instead.

 Have more questions?
 Schedule a text or video chat consult with Kate, Lauren or Natalie (NICU RNs) and they can help answer any questions that you have!